ciriuspet_logo Cirius Petpedia

 • Replace some outdoor time with indoor enrichment: nosework games, puzzle feeders, tug, or structured training sessions.

 • Inspect paw pads after every walk on wet pavement.
 Road runoff can carry chemicals and microorganisms that irritate the soft skin between the pads.
+For a complete paw cleaning and drying method comparison suited to rainy conditions, see how to clean dog paws after a walk.

 Managing Indoor Humidity for Your Dog